 For too long, the image of burner phones has been associated with cheating husbands and Walter White in Breaking Bad.
 After all, burner phones are traditionally about hiding something.
-Why else would you purchase a cheap, prepaid cellphone if not to partake in something incriminating?
+Why else would you purchase a cheap, prepaid phone if not to partake in something incriminating?

 “We realised that every single problem that we have on a night out, everything that leads to us crying, everything that leads to us having a bad hookup, everything that leads to us having a bad time, stems from our phone while we're out,” she says in a TikTok video that’s been viewed over 11.7 million times.